To improve the lives of people living with skin and musculoskeletal diseases through rigorous science and compassion.

 Benjamin Levi, M.D.

-Directed by Dr. Benjamin Levi, the Levi Lab and Center for Organogenesis & Trauma is located in the NL8 building on the UT Southwestern Medical Center campus.
+Directed by Dr. Benjamin Levi, the Levi Lab and Center for Organogenesis, Regeneration, and Trauma is located in the NL8 building on the UT Southwestern Medical Center campus.
 On the same floor, the laboratory offices for both Dr. Levi and lab members can be found in the corners of the research building.
 The 1500 sf state-of-the-art lab attends to an extensive scope and associated techniques and relies on invaluable, nearby resources such as:

 Center of Excellence Scaling Leadership